garden-io/garden/docs/basics/ephemeral-clusters.md

       hostname: api.${providers.ephemeral-kubernetes.outputs.default-hostname}
 ```

-## Accessing the Ephemeral Cluster via Kubeconfig
+## Accessing the ephemeral cluster via kubeconfig

-Once your ephemeral cluster is created, the Kubeconfig file for that cluster is stored on your local computer.
-The path to the Kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
+Once your ephemeral cluster is created, the kubeconfig file for that cluster is stored on your local computer.
+The path to the kubeconfig file is shown in the logs when you deploy your project using Garden and looks like following:
 ```
-Kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
+kubeconfig for ephemeral cluster saved at path: /garden/examples/ephemeral-cluster-demo/.garden/ephemeral-kubernetes/<cluster-id>-kubeconfig.yaml
 ```

-This Kubeconfig file allows you to interact with the cluster using kubectl or other Kubernetes tools.
+This kubeconfig file allows you to interact with the cluster using kubectl or other Kubernetes tools.

+## Limitations

+As of today, the ephemeral-kubernetes provider has the following limitations:

+- Local docker builds are currently not supported.
+Only the in-cluster builds using Kaniko are supported however that is configured by default for the ephemeral-kubernetes provider.

 ## Example projects using the `ephemeral-kubernetes` provider

 To demonstrate the use of the `ephemeral-kubernetes` provider, we have added an example project: [ephemeral-cluster-demo](https://github.com/garden-io/garden/tree/main/examples) under our examples collection.
-Check out the `ephemeral-cluster-demo` example and readme at:
+Check out the `ephemeral-cluster-demo` example and README at:
 <!-- todo add example link once example is merged: https://github.com/garden-io/garden/tree/main/examples/ephemeral-cluster-demo -->